Method used

 Denmark

-3. Choice of the right medicinal mushroom(s)
+1. Choice of the right medicinal mushroom(s) with sufficiently high content of active ingredients

 Targeted use of the right mushroom(s) for the individual disease/condition in order to obtain the individual mushroom extract in as large an amount and in as concentrated a form as possible.